OxfordIHTM/seychelles-statistics/README.md

 ### R version

-This project was built using `R 4.5.1`.
+This project is built using `R 4.5.1`.
 To manage R versions, it is recommended to use [`rig`](https://github.com/r-lib/rig) - an R installation manager - to be able to install multiple versions of R and switch between them as needed.